Optimal control of a kinetic model describing social interactions on a graph: Introduction

 The manuscript outline is as follows.
-As in the original work~\cite{loytosin2021}, in Section \ref{sec:basic}, we consider a strongly connected graph: each agent belongs to exactly one of its vertices (or nodes) and can move from node to node with a certain probability, prescribed by a transition matrix.
-Agents can only interact---pairwise---with their peers belonging to their same node; each binary interaction consists in an exchange of viral load, representing the contagion dynamics.
-In Section \ref{sec:control}, we start by considering a control policy intervening on agents' mobility, i.e., we construct a suitably controlled transition matrix.
+In Section~\ref{sec:basic} we present the modeling framework and a summary of the results presented in~\cite{loytosin2021} for the sake of the reader.
+We consider a strongly connected graph: each agent belongs to exactly one of its vertices (or nodes) and can move from node to node with a certain probability, prescribed by a transition matrix.
+Agents can only interact---pairwise---with their peers belonging to their same node; each binary interaction consists in an exchange of viral load, representing the contagion-healing dynamics.
+In Section~\ref{sec:control}, we start by considering a control policy intervening on agents' mobility, i.e., we construct a suitably controlled transition matrix.
 Then we proceed to devise in-node control strategies to affect agents' interactions within the same vertex.
-Our results show that the prototypical model of \cite{loytosin2021}, while useful to gain insight by binary exchange contagion dynamics, might be too simplistic to depict a fully realistic infection phenomenon in which individuals can actually recover, and to give rise to satisfactory controlling results in a challenging spreading scenario.
-For this reason, in Section \ref{sec:healing} we modify the interaction dynamics to incorporate a healing process, again expressed as a suitable kind of binary interaction.
-In this new setting, we devise a different in-node control strategy, of which we can prove it achieves the complete eradication of the disease from the network, under appropriate assumptions.

-We present in Section \ref{sec:num} several numerical experiments to support our theoretical findings and we also showcase an application of the new infection-healing dynamics on real-world data.
+Our results show that the prototypical model of~\cite{loytosin2021}, while useful to gain insight by binary exchange contagion dynamics, might be too simplistic to depict a fully realistic infection phenomenon in which individuals can actually recover, and to give rise to satisfactory controlling results in a challenging spreading scenario.
+For this reason, in Section~\ref{sec:healing} we modify the interaction dynamics to incorporate an infection process, again expressed as a suitable kind of binary interaction, and a healing process, described as an autonomous process.
+In this new setting, in Section~\ref{sec:healing.control}, we devise a different in-node control strategy, of which we can prove it achieves the complete eradication of the disease from the network, under appropriate assumptions.
+We present in Section~\ref{sec:num} several numerical experiments to support our theoretical findings and we also showcase an application of the new infection-healing dynamics on real-world data.
 Finally, we conclude the manuscript by commenting on the presented results and we outline some possible future research directions.
+For reader's convenience, we report in Table~\ref{tab:symbols} a summary of the most relevant symbols we use.